Johnnie Jones (lawyer): Military career

-After graduating from Southern University, Jones was drafted into the U.S. Army in 1943.
+While attending Southern University, Jones was drafted into the U.S. Army in 1943.
 He was assigned to the 494th Port Battalion, an all-African American port battalion attached to the 6th Engineer Special Brigade that took part in Operation Overlord leading to the invasion of Normandy, France, (D-Day) at Omaha Beach.
 Jones served as a warrant officer responsible for leading a unit unloading equipment and supplies onto Omaha Beach.
 Jones was the first African American warrant officer (Junior Grade) in the U.S. Army.

 Jones landed on Omaha Beach in the third wave of the Normandy invasion on D Day, June 7, 1944.
 He was injured on Omaha Beach, sustaining a back injury from his ship hitting a mine, and receiving shrapnel wounds to the neck from German air attacks and German sniper rounds.
 Around 2,000 African-American troops took part in the Normandy invasion in several different roles.

 Jones continued to serve during World War II, fighting in the Northern France campaign on the Western Front at the Battle of the Bulge, the largest battle ever fought by the U.S. Army and a major factor in bringing about the end of WWII.

 On June 26, 2021, the U.S. Army awarded Jones a Purple Heart, 77 years after he was injured by shrapnel injuries during the D-Day invasion of Omaha Beach during World War II.
 The ceremony, held at the Old State Capitol in Baton Rouge, was attended by various dignitaries including retired Lt.
 General Russel L. Honore, Joey Strickland, secretary of the Louisiana Department of Veterans Affairs, and U.S. Senator Bill Cassidy who pinned the Purple Heart medal onto Jones' jacket.
 General James McConville, the Chief of Staff of the U.S. Army, commended Jones in writing, noting "We owe you (Mr. Jones) a debt of gratitude, both for your sacrifices during World War II and for being a role model for African Americans aspiring to serve.”